Welcome first-year students! We are excited to work with you!

 Description: As a first year RC student, you have many choices and opportunities ahead of you.
 This seminar will focus on meeting the unique needs of younger students transitioning into the university system without the benefit of a complete high school experience.
 Students will get to experience lectures from faculty from different disciplines to expand their knowledge of the academic areas of study available to them.
 They will also learn about and set goals to seek out the many academic support resources on campus.
 They will spend time getting to know one another and developing smaller groups within their cohort focused on shared identities and areas of academic interest.
 Finally, we will use some of our class time to further educate our students on the advising tools available to them to support their time at UW.

-This is an optional course for all first year students.
+This is an optional course for all first year students and open to all years.

 Description: Be REAL (Resilient Attitudes and Living) is an initiative that promotes mental health and well-being by equipping participants with cognitive behavioral skills to manage emotions and cope with stressful situations, mindfulness skills to strengthen self-awareness, and practices to encourage compassion for themselves and others.
 Be REAL was developed and evaluated by the UW’s Center for Child & Family Well-Being.
 The RC Scholars program offers a dedicated section of this course that is open only to RC Scholars students and intended to assist with managing their transition to University life.

-This is an optional course for all first year students.
+This is an optional course for all first year students and open to all years.

 Description: The Robinson Center Experiential Learning Program seeks to increase the early engagement of our students with a focus on pre-major activities.
 In doing this work, we will partner with campus programs such as URP, Study Abroad, CELE, and the Career & Internship Center.
 The focus of the experiences students pursue will be development of academic-related interests and skills, career exploration, and resume building.
 By providing funding for these experiences we believe we can increase access by relieving students of the need to have a job while doing unfunded work, and to encourage them to engage in these opportunities which have been shown to affect student success in college.